PERMANENT FUEL-LESS ELECTRICITY

 Description

-The PMO is a small stand alone device, 5x2x2cm.
-It is based upon a recent breakthrough with the PMIG.
+The PMO is a small stand alone device, (5x2x2cm).
 It is a permanent magnet oscillator comprised of “hard” and “soft” magnetic materials.
 With the addition of electrical rectification, it becomes a permanent magnetic battery.
+The PMO virtual prototypes oscillate spontaneously.
+A configuation will be published after it is patented.

 THE OPPORTUNITY